 - 1. Completed all nursing pre-requisites - 2.
 Submission/approval of Student & Preceptor Information Request Form in Exxat - 3.
 Completion of signed Confirmation of Clinical Placement Form Signed & returned by preceptor. - 4.
 Completed contract if required by agency.
 Signed by facility & university. - 5.
 Health clearance (compliance documents) through Exxat All clinical clearance documentation requirements are due 14 days prior to the start of the clinical course.
-If a student is not cleared 7 days prior to the start of the first day of their clinical course, they will be administratively dropped without warning.
-NO EXCEPTIONS

-Student needs to upload COVID vaccine/religious exemption in Exxat.
-The exemption needs to be approved by practicum site prior start of clinical hours.
+If-a student is not cleared 7 days prior to the start of the first day of their clinical course, they will be administratively dropped without warning.
+NO EXCEPTIONS Student needs to upload COVID vaccine/religious exemption in Exxat.
+The exemption - needs to be approved by practicum site prior start of clinical hours.

-- 6. Completed Urine Drug Screen Result of "Approved" through Universal (Students must go through Universal). - 7.
+Completed Urine Drug Screen Result of "Approved" through Universal (Students must go - 6.
+Completed Urine Drug Screen Result of "Approved" through Universal (Students must go through Universal). - 7.
 Completed Background Check Result of "Approved" through Universal (Students must go through Universal).
 Complete initial background check first.
 Only complete the recheck if the initial background check is about to expire or has expired.